 10. Recreational marijuana processor, recreational marijuana producer or recreational marijuana retailer; and

-11. Winery, brewery, distillery facility I, II, and III, and remote tasting room, except that home occupation adult beverage businesses operating under an active Washington state Liquor and Cannabis Board production license issued for their current location before January 1, 2019, and where King County did not object to the location during the Washington state Liquor and Cannabis Board license application process, shall be considered legally nonconforming and allowed to remain in their current location subject to K.C.C.
-21A.32.020 through 21A.32.075 if the use is currently in compliance with or is brought into compliance with the home occupation requirements of this section within one year of the effective date of this ordinance.
-Such businesses remain subject to all other applicable state and local regulations.
-The business operator for a nonconforming home occupation shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 2 of this ordinance).
+11. Winery, brewery, distillery facility I, II and III, and remote tasting room, except that home occupation adult beverage businesses operating under an active Washington state Liquor and Cannabis Board production license issued for their current location before the effective date of this ordinance, and where King County did not object to the location during the Washington state Liquor and Cannabis Board license application process, shall be considered legally nonconforming and allowed to remain in their current location subject to K.C.C.
+21A.32.020 through 21A.32.075 if the use is in compliance with this section as of the effective date of this ordinance.
+Such nonconforming businesses shall remain subject to all other requirements of this section and other applicable state and local regulations.
+The resident operator of a nonconforming winery, brewery or distillery home occupation shall obtain an adult beverage business license in accordance with K.C.C. chapter 6.xx (the new chapter created in section 3 of this ordinance);

 F. In addition to required parking for the dwelling unit, on-site parking is provided as follows: